nh-server/switch-guide/docs/user_guide/rcm.md

 	#### Pros of using emuNAND over sysNAND CFW:

-	- Installing game cartridge dumps without "dirtying" sysNAND, allowing sysNAND to be used online without ban risk.
+	- Using homebrew applications such as save editors, or cheating in games offline without "dirtying" or affecting sysNAND, allowing sysNAND to be used online without ban risk.
 	- Allowing users on patched Switches using Caffeine to update their emuNAND to latest and use it online, keeping sysNAND at a lower vulnerable version.

 &nbsp;